Australians Working Together – Government Report

 In response the report says it is conscious of this concern and has confirmed that no person will be compelled to undertake voluntary work and no organisation will be compelled to take volunteers.
 Organisations and individuals will be able to choose whether they wish to participate.

-The Government believes that one of the most important benefits of the Australians Working Together consultations was the way the community pointed to a range of issues that need to be considered in the agenda for
+The Government believes that one of the most important benefits of the Australians Working Together consultations was the way the community pointed to a range of issues that need to be considered in the agenda for future welfare reform.

 The report says Australians Working Together was always designed to be the first stage of the reform process and is deliberately cautious on the extent of change that can be taken in the first phase.